-Rock & roll and art.
-Essays and essaying.
+Rock & roll and essays.
 Looking and listening.
 Synonyms for memory.
 Synonyms for thinking about memory.
 Nostalgia versus skepticism.
 The distance between bygones and bitrates.
 Baseball.
-Books and CDs.
-Chapbooks and vinyl.
+Books and CDs and vinyl.
 45 and 33 1/3 and 320.
 Photography.
 Thoughts.
 Arguments.
 High in between low.
 Mythmaking.

 Thursday, December 1, 2011